-The Internet is awash with claims for and against the principles of reflexology and whether or not it works.
+The internet is awash with claims for and against the principles of foot reflexology and whether or not reflexology charts work.
 Reflexologists look up at the soles of your feet.
 The rest of us look down.
 Perhaps everyone is looking at reflexology the wrong way around?

 Reflexologists believe applying pressure to certain parts of your feet can have beneficial healing effects in other parts of your body.
-The foot reflexology map above shows which body parts and organs are believed to be connected, via invisible energy channels, to certain pressure points on the feet.
+The foot reflexology map above shows which body parts and organs are believed to be connected, via invisible energy channels known as meridian lines, to certain pressure points on the feet.

 If all that sounds too good to be true, consider this: we just don’t know the truth!
 And nor does anyone else.
-As we said at the top there are quite literally thousands of theories, supported by millions of people, for and against these beliefs.
+As we said at the top there are thousands of theories, supported by millions of people, for and against these beliefs.

 There has been lots of reflexology research but no conclusive scientific evidence presented either anatomically or physiologically to verify that energy lines actually connect the various parts of your body to the soles of your feet.